osmium-org/osmium/src/md/formats.md

 describe remote fittings (used to define fleet boosters, or remote projected fittings).

-When exporting a fitting to the remote format, Osmium will always use the `gzclf://` form.
+When exporting a fitting to the remote format, Osmium will preferably use augmented DNA, unless:

+- The fitting has more than one preset (same with charge or drone presets);
+- The fitting has fleet boosts;
+- The fitting has remote fittings;
+- The fitting has boosters with side effects.

+If either of these conditions are verified, Osmium will use the `gzclf://` form to avoid losing information.

 When importing a fitting from the remote format, Osmium will proceed as follows: